-This applies when the school is the nearest state funded school to the child's address admitting children to the relevant year group: this is calculated by Lincolnshire County Council school admissions team using straight line distance.
+This applies when the school is the nearest state funded school to the child's address admitting children to the relevant year group: this is calculated by Lincolnshire County Council school admissions team using straight line distance to three decimal places e.g. 1.234 miles.
+If you reside in Lincolnshire, you can use the search tool at: